movementlabsxyz/movement/docs/movement-node/run/manual/README.md

 - [General Full Node Guide](./README.md) (this document)
 - [Follower Node](./follower-node/README.md)

-We recommend that you run a movement node using containers to leverage the portability and reproducibility properties that come with containers.
+We recommend that you run a Movement node using containers to leverage the portability and reproducibility properties that come with containers.

 ## Prerequisites